 Stretches to Help Cure Your Neck Pain

-The pain, sore muscles, muscular tightness and joint stiffness you experience as a result is rarely isolated to your neck, but is likely to radiate to other parts of the body, including the shoulders and back.
+The pain, sore muscles, muscular tightness, and joint stiffness you experience as a result are rarely isolated to your neck but are likely to radiate to other parts of the body, including the shoulders and back.

 It is also common for chronic neck pain to result in severe headaches.

 When you take all of these potential symptoms into account, it is easy to see why solutions for chronic neck pain are at such a premium in today’s high-tech world.

 When you are dealing with chronic neck pain due to strained muscles, the pain and stiffness you experience are likely due to muscular weakness.